simonrob/email-oauth2-proxy/README.md

 Finally, open your email client and configure its server details to match those set in the configuration file.
 For example, using the sample Office 365 details, this would be `localhost` on port `1433` for IMAP and `localhost` on port `1587` for SMTP.
 The local connection in your email client should be configured as unencrypted, but the connection between the proxy and your email server is secured (SSL for IMAP, SSL/STARTTLS for SMTP).

 The first time your email client makes a request you should see a notification from the proxy about authentication.
-Click the `Authorise account...` option from the menu bar icon and follow the instructions to log in to your account.
+Click your account name in the `Authorise account` submenu from the menu bar icon and log in via the popup window that appears.
 After authentication completes you should have IMAP/SMTP access to your account as normal.

 ## Running as a service/daemon (macOS)
 Move [the included plist file](ac.robinson.email-oauth2-proxy.plist) to `~/Library/LaunchAgents/`, then edit it to replace `/path/to/python3` and `/path/to/emailproxy.py` with the full paths to your local `python3` installation and the `emailproxy.py` script.
 Run `launchctl load ~/Library/LaunchAgents/ac.robinson.email-oauth2-proxy.plist`, and the menu bar icon should appear.
 The script will now run at startup.

-If you stop the service (i.e., `Quit` in the menu bar), you can restart it using `launchctl start ac.robinson.email-oauth2-proxy`.
+If you stop the service (i.e., `Quit Email OAuth 2.0 Proxy` from the menu bar), you can restart it using `launchctl start ac.robinson.email-oauth2-proxy`.
 You can remove the service from your startup items using `launchctl unload ~/Library/LaunchAgents/ac.robinson.email-oauth2-proxy.plist`.

 ## Troubleshooting